Football in Montenegro: Post-independence

 The Football Association of Montenegro had been in existent as a sub-federation since March 1931, but applied for independent membership of FIFA and UEFA on June 30, 2006.
 Full membership of UEFA was given in January 2007.
 Meanwhile, the association had continued to run the Montenegrin First League as the new country's premier football competition.
 The winners of this will enter European competition in 2007.
-The new national team was organised and its first fixture was against Hungary in Podgorica on March 24, 2007.
+The new national team was organised and its debut fixture was against Hungary in Podgorica on 24 March 2007.
 The Montenegrin side won the match 2–1.

 Domestic competitions

 Exclusively domestic competition started in Montenegro when Cetinje Football Subassociation started its regular league championship in 1931.

 Nowadays, the top-tier football competition in Montenegro is the Montenegrin First League.
 It is at the top of a pyramid of three leagues, of which the lowest, the Montenegrin Third League, is split into three regional competitions (North, Central, South).
-Since 2007, the champions of the Montenegrin First League enter the qualification for the UEFA Champions League; the runners-up and third-placed team will enter the UEFA Europe League, same as a Montenegrin Cup winner.
+Since 2007, the champions of the Montenegrin First League enter the qualification for the UEFA Champions League; the runners-up and third-placed team will enter the UEFA Europa League, same as a Montenegrin Cup winner.

 Main Cup competition is Montenegrin Cup.
 Lower-tier teams are playing in the Montenegrin Regional Cups, which have three divisions.

 Women's competitions are existing since 2008.
 Top-tier competition is Montenegrin Women's League, whose champion is playing in qualification for UEFA Women's Champions League.
 Another competition is Montenegrin Cup (women).